mvolkmann/blog/src/swift/why-swift.md

-Specifying `private(set)` on a property means that the property can be accessed as if it were `public`, but can only be modified as if it were `private`.
+Specifying `private(set)` on a property means that the property can be accessed as if it were `public`, but it can only be modified as if it were `private`.

 ## Imports